minkaotic/front-end-notes/MVC-and-Razor.md

 ## Tag Helpers
 Tag Helpers enable server-side code to participate in creating and rendering HTML elements in Razor files.

+- There are many built-in Tag Helpers for common tasks - such as creating forms, links, loading assets and more - and even more available in public GitHub repositories and as NuGet packages.
-- Example: The built-in ImageTagHelper can append a version number to the image name.
+    - Example: The built-in `ImageTagHelper` can append a version number to the image name.
 Whenever the image changes, the server generates a new unique version for the image, so clients are guaranteed to get the current image (instead of a stale cached image).
-- There are many built-in Tag Helpers for common tasks - such as creating forms, links, loading assets and more - and even more available in public GitHub repositories and as NuGet packages.
-    - Most built-in Tag Helpers target standard HTML elements and provide server-side attributes for the element.
-- Tag Helpers are authored in C#, and they *target HTML elements* based on element name, attribute name, or parent tag.
+- Tag Helpers are authored in C#, and they *target HTML elements* based on element name, attribute name, or parent tag, and can provide server-side attributes for the element.

 For the most part, Razor markup using Tag Helpers looks like standard HTML.
 A rich IntelliSense environment helps create and navigate HTML and Razor markup.